Edw590/PS3-Proxy-Server-for-Android/README.md

 ## How to use

-After installing the app, just choose a port (or use the default one - 8080), the IP is automatic (though, if needed, I can try to enable the IP choice and publish a version with that enabled), and then just go on the PS3, network settings, and configure the proxy there.
+After installing the app, just choose a port (or use the default one - 8080), choose the IP or leave the automatic one, and then just go on the PS3, network settings, and configure the proxy there.

 -----
 Copied from the website where I first released this app (PSX-Place): https://www.psx-place.com/resources/ps3-proxy-server-for-android.795/.